quixio/quix-samples/python/sources/Car-Data/README.md

 ## How to run
 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account to edit or deploy this application without a local environment setup.

-Alternativelly, you can learn how to set up your local environment [here](https://quix.ai/docs/sdk/python-setup.html).
+Alternatively, you can learn how to set up your local environment [here](https://quix.ai/docs/sdk/python-setup.html).